Bengal1/Simple-Transformer/README.md

 how embedding work

-* Alternative method to embedding: Token IDs - token IDs id a simpe method which every token gets aunique integer.
-This is a more simple approch that reduce the computing and space complexity, However it misses the contextual connection between tokens because of that
+* Alternative method to embedding: *Token IDs* - token IDs id a simpe method which every token gets aunique integer.
+This is a more simple approch that reduce the computing and space complexity, However it misses the contextual connection between tokens because of that simplicity.
 ## Transformer

 ### "Attentiona Is All You Need"